 The general aim of national planning policy and guidance for flood risk is to steer new development to areas with the lowest probability of flooding, by applying the Sequential Test (where relevant).
-As noted above, the application site includes elements of all three flood risk classifications (low risk, medium risk and high risk).
 National PPG allocates new land uses / development to a 'flood risk vulnerability classification' in order to assess whether the uses / development are compatible with their flood zone.
-In this case, elements of the proposals fall within the 'essential infrastructure' classification (transport infrastructure), the 'less vulnerable' classification (security gate complex) and the 'water-compatible' classification (carrier drain).
+In this case, the FRA states that elements of the proposals fall within the 'essential infrastructure' classification (new bridge) and the 'less vulnerable' classification (road / railheads).

-- 7.37 Table 3 of PPG describes a flood risk vulnerability and flood zone compatibility matrix within which water-compatible development is compatible within all flood zones and less vulnerable development is compatible in Flood Zone 3a, subject to the Sequential Test.
-The transport infrastructure elements of the development located within the high risk flood zone are also subject to the Exception Test.
-The security gate complex and access would be located within the high risk flood zone.
-However, the gates and access are a functional element of the Terminal and are needed within the operational land of the Terminal.
-There are no other locations within the Terminal which are at a lower risk of flooding and accordingly it is considered that the Sequential Test is passed for the less vulnerable development proposed within the high risk flood area.
-Elements of the proposed road infrastructure are located within Zone 3a and are subject to the Exception Test.
-For this test to be passed it must be demonstrated that the development provides wider sustainability benefits which outweigh the flood risk and that the FRA demonstrates the development will be safe.
-It is considered that the proposed road infrastructure would provide sustainability benefits through improved air quality and an improved noise environment.
-The relocation of the site access would place access and egress arrangements for the Terminal closer to the low risk flood zone, assisting in the provision of safe access and escape routes.
+- 7.37 Table 3 of PPG describes a flood risk vulnerability and flood zone compatibility matrix within which less vulnerable development is appropriate in Flood Zone 3a, subject to the Sequential Test.
+The table also requires essential infrastructure located within the high risk flood zone to be subject to the Exception Test.
+The proposed access roads, associated road bridge railheads are a functional element of the Terminal and are needed within the operational land of the Terminal.
+There are no other locations within the Terminal which are at a lower risk of flooding and accordingly it is considered that the Sequential Test is passed for the development proposals.
+For the Exception Test to be passed it must be demonstrated that the development provides wider sustainability benefits which outweigh the flood risk and that the FRA demonstrates the development will be safe.
+It is considered that the proposed roadbridge infrastructure would provide sustainability benefits through improved air quality and an improved noise environment.
+The associated relocation of the site access would place access and egress arrangements for the Terminal closer to the low risk flood zone, assisting in the provision of safe access and escape routes.
 The submitted FRA notes that the existing flood plan for the Terminal will be updated and this matter can be secured through a planning condition.
 In these circumstances it is considered that the Exception Test for the proposed access infrastructure is passed. - 7.38 The consultation response received from the Environment Agency raises no objection on flood risk grounds, but reminds the local planning authority to consider its responsibilities in applying the Sequential and Exception Tests.
-The Agency confirm that the site is protected from tidal flooding by existing defences, and that there are no concerns related to fluvial flooding from the Mardyke or Stonehouse
+The Agency confirm that the site is protected from tidal flooding by existing defences, and that there are no concerns related to fluvial flooding from the Mardyke or Stonehouse Sewer.

-Sewer.
 The need for a flood evacuation plan is confirmed to ensure safety in the event of a breach of tidal defences.